AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 ### From field {#from-field}

 This field is optional.
 It allows overriding sender address (oADC).
-The content of this field is placed in the source_addr field of the SUBMIT_SM PDU.
+The content of this field is placed in the `source_addr` field of the `SUBMIT_SM PDU`.

 The field is limited to 21 characters by the SMPP specification, but some providers may allow longer values.
-Note also that very strict restrictions may be applied in some countries (length, content, allowed characters, ...) so you might need to double-check that the content you place here is legal.
+Note also that very strict restrictions may be applied in some countries, for example length, content, allowed characters.

 ### Delivery parameters {#delivery-parameters}